-Copyright © 1998 by Prof. Dr Jan Pająk.
+Copyright © 2007 by Prof. Dr Eng.
+Jan Pająk.

 All rights reserved.
 No part of this monograph may be reproduced, stored in a database or retrieval system, transmitted, or distributed in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior written permission from the author or a person legally authorized to act on his behalf.
 From the obligation of getting such a written permission are only released those who would like to prepare a single copy of this monograph for their personal use oriented towards the increase of their knowledge and who fulfil the condition that they will not use the copy prepared for any professional purpose or for accomplishing material gains, and also that they copy the entire monograph - including the title page, the content pages, all chapters, all illustrations, and all enclosures.
-Also authors of other publications can quote small excerpts from this monograph (in total not longer than 5 pages) without such a permission - but under the condition that with their quotation they provide detailed editorial data of this quotation (i.e. provide the author, title, edition, and subsection of this monograph, from which their quotation originates).

 A private edition by the author.
-Published in New Zealand, in two language versions: English and Polish.
-Date of the latest update of this volume: 5 September 2009.
+Registered in the National Library of New Zealand.
+Published in New Zealand in two language versions: English and Polish.